katiemacaulay/TeacherScheduler/README.md

 ## Manage the Schedule

 Throughout the school year, students might miss classes for field trips, testing, and assemblies as well as teachers might miss days for professional developments or being sick.
-Teacher Scheudler is easy to edit, allowing teachers to adjust their schedule to match the lesson students should be on.
+Teacher Scheduler is easy to edit, allowing teachers to adjust their schedule to match the lesson students should be on.

 ### Highlights